-SYNTAX: working\directory directory; Default - Context: main
+SYNTAX: working_directory directory; DEFAULT - CONTEXT: main

 Defines the current working directory for a worker process.
 It is primarily used when writing a core-file, in which case a worker process should have write permission for the specified directory.

 1.2 Setting up hashes